Unified extension of variance bounds for integrated Pearson family: Unified extension of variance bounds

-is non-negative and equals to zero if and only if $c_k=0$ for all $k>m+n$, i.e., the function $g:J(X)\to\R$ is a polynomial of degree at most $m+n$. $\square$ \end{proof} \begin{rem} \rm (a) For fixed $n$ and for any function $g\in\CH^{M,n}(X)$, where $M$ can be finite or infinite, the variance bounds $\{S_{m,n}(g)\}_{m=0}^M$ are of the same type, i.e. upper bound when $n$ is odd and lower bound when $n$ is even.
+\begin{rem} \rm (a) For fixed $n$ and for any function $g\in\CH^{M,n}(X)$, where $M$ can be finite or infinite, the variance bounds $\{S_{m,n}(g)\}_{m=0}^M$ are of the same type, i.e. upper bound when $n$ is odd and lower bound when $n$ is even.

 (b) The bounds $\{S_{m,n}(g)\}_{m=0}^{n}$ require the same conditions on the function $g$, i.e., $g\in\CH^{n,n}(X)$. \end{rem}

 \begin{rem} \rm (a) The bound $S_{1,1}(g)$ is the bound $S_{1,\rm(str)}$ of (\ref{S_n upper strong}).